you have a question about your vision?

 - Disease, including eye disease, can be hereditary.
 However,

-myopia is not due to disease and studies of Eskimos have proven
+myopia is not due to disease and studies of Inuit people in Alaska have proven

 that is not hereditary; it is a functional problem.
 According